tango-controls/rfc/2/README.md

 * Be usable as a logical abstraction of hardware.
 For example the same GUI application may be used to control power supplies powering magnets and powering heat coils.

-* Expose, to Users and other Actors of the Tango Controls system, a semantic interface which is well understood, intuitive, and match the object-oriented paradigm.
+* Expose, to Users and other Actors of the Tango Controls System, a semantic interface which is well understood, intuitive, and match the object-oriented paradigm.
 For example, a power supply Device may be implemented in Java, Python or C++ language.
 Irrespectively to the implementation language, Attributes *current* and *voltage* can be implemented as field members of an object, while *on* and *off* commands can be implemented as methods of the